simonw/click-app/README.md

 Regular `pip` will work OK too.

+## Examples

+Three examples of tools that were initially created using this template:

+- [shot-scraper](https://github.com/simonw/shot-scraper): A comand-line utility for taking automated screenshots of websites
+- [s3-credentials](https://github.com/simonw/s3-credentials): A tool for creating credentials for accessing S3 buckets
+- [git-history](https://github.com/simonw/git-history):  Tools for analyzing Git history using SQLite

 ## Usage

 Run `cookiecutter gh:simonw/click-app` and then answer the prompts.
 Here's an example run: